CounterpartyXCP/Documentation/Installation/federated_node.md

-# Setting up a Counterparty Federated Node
+# Setting up a Counterparty Node

 ## Introduction

-This document describes how one can set up their own Counterparty Federated Node system.
+This document describes how one can set up their own Counterparty "Federated Node" system.
 A Federated Node is a self-contained system that runs the some or all of the Counterparty software stack, via Docker.
 Each system operates as a Bitcoin and Counterparty "full node".
 Using this toolset, one can generally get started running the Counterparty software much quicker and more easily than a manual installation of the various components.

 The document is primarily intended for power users and developers, and currently is written for Linux-based installations, enhancements for Windows and Mac OS-based hosts forthcoming.